mechatroner/vscode_rainbow_csv/DEV_README.md

 #### For web-based VSCode:
 1. run `npm install` (If you have WSL - run in Windows, don't run in WSL).
-2. run `compile-web` (If you have WSL - run in Windows, don't run in WSL).
+2. run `npm run compile-web` (If you have WSL - run in Windows, don't run in WSL).
 This will combine all scripts into a single web script and put it into the `dist` folder.
 3. run `npm run test-in-browser` (If you have WSL - run in Windows, don't run in WSL).
 This will open a new browser windows and run all the unit tests.
 Make sure that the tests are successful.